PaulinaHernandez/PaulinaHernandez/README.md

 I love diving into the world of Large Language Models (LLM),  Convolutional Neural Networks (CNN) and Generative AI.

-I'm committed to excelling in this field as part of my journey, I just concluded Data Science postgraduate course from the University of Austin Texas and I'm currently studying for my Azure Associate Data Science Certification.
+I'm committed to excelling in this field as part of my journey, I just concluded Data Science postgraduate course from the University of Austin Texas and I'm currently studying for my Azure AI Associate Certification.

 As an AI enthusiasm I like to engage with the community, whether through tech meetups or hackathons to build AI projects, I like collaborative environments and working with diverse teams sometimes as a developer and sometimes as a project manager planning and overseeing from conception to completion, I love to bridge people and technology.